nikhilpandey02/Life-skills/listening-and-assertive-communication.md

 Reflective listening means listening carefully and mirroring both the words and emotions the speaker shows to make sure you understand.

 ### According to Fisher’s model, key points of Reflective Listening:
 - Listen to words and feelings both.
-- Mirror what you hear and feel.
-- Repeat or summarize to confirm.
 - Ask questions to clear doubts.
 - Helps build trust and avoid confusion.